microsoftgraph/msgraph-sdk-powershell/src/Search/beta/examples/New-MgBetaExternalConnection.md

 New-MgBetaExternalConnection -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaExternalConnection Cmdlet.
+This example shows how to use the New-MgBetaExternalConnection Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).